nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     Use case ends.
 * 3a.
-The Home bakery owner selects an invalid supplier.
+The Home bakery owner enters an invalid index.

-    * 3a1.
-Trackr shows an error message.
+Trackr displays an error message.

-  Use case resumes at step 2.
+    Use case ends.

 **Use case: Edit a task information**

-**MSS**
+MSS

-1. Home bakery owner requests to list tasks
+1. Home bakery owner requests to list tasks.
-2. Trackr shows a list of tasks
+2. Trackr shows a list of tasks.
-3. Home bakery owner selects a specific task information to edit
-4. Trackr displays the details of the selected task
-5. Home bakery owner makes changes to the task details
+3. Home bakery owner enters an edit task command with the index of the task and the updated information.
-6. Trackr updates the tasks details with the new information
+4. Trackr updates the task details with the new information.

    Use case ends.